PowderLinux/Krunker_Resources/README.md

 # Krunker_Resources
 Resources for Krunker.io

-This repo contains the images that I use in Krunker.io and my custom settings.
+This repo contains the images and settings that I use in Krunker.io

+Settings -

+The settings contains 2 versions, the newer 2.7.* format and the older 2.6.* format.

+Images -

+I made custom_scope.png, and the rest were found on the internet.

 -Powder

-TODO:
-update settings